 Trip: 14 August 2020.
 From Salamina to Perama, with the ARIS IV of Psomas Shipping.

-As you now known from the many posts that I have written, the Perama-Salamina line is certainly the busiest line of the Greek coastal service.
-While the distance is very short, it is fundamental to the connection of Salamina with mainland Greece and Athens, as it sees departures every five minutes from both ports.
+As you now know from the many posts that I have written, the Perama-Salamina line is certainly the busiest service of the Greek coastal service.
+While the distance is very short, it is fundamental to the connection of Salamina with mainland Greece and Athens, as it sees departures every five minutes from both ports at peak times.
 In 2020 there were more than 25 double-ended ferries operating on the line under two joint ventures.
 In addition, there were 7 small passenger boats serving the line as well.

 The ARIS IV seen in the port of Paloukia in Salamina, during her debut summer.